 b) Find the probability that a student spends between 2 to 5 hours studying for the exam.

-c) Calculate the cumulative distribution function (CDF) for x x xxx.
+c) Calculate the cumulative distribution function (CDF) for xx.

 d) What is the probability that a student spends less than 4 hours studying for the exam?